 Explanation:

-In this example, we demonstrate the new operator in C++.
-First, we have taken a new int to allocate memory for one integer.
-After that, the *ptr = 15 stores the value in the allocated memory.
-Finally, it prints the output.
+In this illustration, we showcase the implementation of the new operator in C++.
+Initially, we instantiate a new integer to reserve memory for a single integer.
+Subsequently, assigning *ptr = 15 stores the specified value in the allocated memory.
+Ultimately, the program displays the resulting output.

 What is the delete Operator in C++?